 Unsworth is committed to providing a safe and secure environment for all children, staff and visitors.
 In addition, we promote an ethos where children and adults feel confident about sharing their concerns about their own safety or the well being of others.

 Our designated safeguarding lead is Mr A Rhodes (Head Teacher) and our deputy leads are Miss W Sinclair & Mrs T Ali (Assistant Head Teachers).
+All renewed their DSL training in June 2019 and undergo termly Safeguarding Supervision from an external Safeguarding Provider.
 The governor with responsibility for safeguarding is Mrs S Channon.

 Click here to view or download our Medicines Policy (revised November 2018)

 Click here to view or download our E-safety Policy (revised September 2019)